What is Reconciliation?

 - Reconciliation helps find inaccurate accounting entries including inappropriate treatments of accounting items

-- It helps find errors of omission and commission, and correct them in a timely manner
+- It helps find errors of omission and commission, and correct them promptly

-- It helps companies avoid negative opinion from the auditors, which is a possibility if they do not get the right answers for mismatches
+- It helps companies avoid negative opinion from the auditorsThe AuditorsAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
+An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws., which is a possibility if they do not get the right answers for mismatches

 - It helps match the transactions from its source